yugabyte/jdbc-yugabytedb/README.md

 # YugabyteDB JDBC Driver
 This is a distributed JDBC driver for YugabyteDB SQL.
 This driver is based on the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).

+> **NOTE:** This project is currently **experimental** and should not be used for production facing applications.
+If you are interested in more details or helping with this effort, let us know on the [Yugabyte Community Slack](https://www.yugabyte.com/slack).

 ## Features

 This JDBC driver has the following features: